Skip to Content

 Decluttering and simplifying life isn’t easy and it’s not unusual to feel overwhelmed and stuck.

-Getting stuck in a decluttering rut can happen because of all these things and the end result is that the clutter builds up, it’s a constant battle against the daily influx and we lose energy, confidence and oomph.
+Getting stuck in a decluttering rut can happen because of all these things and the end result is that the clutter builds up, it’s a constant battle against the daily influx and we lose energy, confidence, momentum and oomph.

 If any of these scenarios sound familiar to you, I hope this article helps!